deskube/poc/README.md

 This proof-of-concept implements a virtual Wayland display inside a container that can capture and stream graphical content over the network using GStreamer's pipeline architecture.

-The demo showcases rendering weston-simple-egl (a spinning cube OpenGL demo) and streaming it to a remote client.
+The demo showcases running the Sway window manager inside a container and streaming it to a remote client.

 ## Components

-- **start.sh**: Sets up a virtual Wayland display using GStreamer and runs weston-simple-egl demo
+- **start.sh**: Sets up a virtual Wayland display using GStreamer and runs the Sway window manager
+- **sway-config**: Configuration file for the Sway window manager
-- **Dockerfile**: Container definition with all necessary components (GStreamer, Wayland, Weston)
+- **Dockerfile**: Container definition with all necessary components (GStreamer, Wayland, Sway)
 - **stream-base-*.yaml**: Kubernetes manifests for deployment

 ## Architecture

 - **Virtual Display Layer**: Uses GStreamer's waylanddisplaysrc to create a virtual Wayland display without requiring real hardware
-- **Application Layer**: The weston-simple-egl demo application runs inside the container and renders to the virtual Wayland display
+- **Application Layer**: The Sway window manager runs inside the container and renders to the virtual Wayland display
 - **Streaming Layer**: GStreamer captures the Wayland display content and streams it via RTP/UDP to remote clients

 ## Running the Demo